Shuv0123/cloud_computing_with_AWS/ASG_LB_cloudwatch.md

 ## Load Balancer
 A loadbalancer is a service that distributes traffic between servers so that no instance get overwelmed.
 It works litterally like a balance.
 There are different types of load balancers, which one to use depends on business needs:
- - Application Load Balancer (ALB), they work with internet facing app and they are the most advanced Load Balancers
+ - Application Load Balancer (ALB), they work with internet facing app and they are the most advanced Load Balancers - layer 7 (http/https only)
  - Elastic Load Balancer (ELB)
- - Network Load Balnacer (NLB)
+ - Network Load Balnacer (NLB) - layer 7 (ultra high performance, TCP, usually for gaming)

 ## Benefits of Load Balancer
 - distrubutes traffic load across different instances